ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 - Create your own Bots or use T-BOT, an intelligent assistant that will answer questions and provide guidance.

 ### Cons of Microsoft Teams
-- External User Access not available at the moment.
+- Adding External Users as Team members is not available at the moment.
-- Private Channels not supported.
+- Private Channels are not supported.
 - No way to automatically notify a team.
 You have to mention an individual or a team to notify them.